GhidraEnjoyr/iOS-Reverse-Engineering/README.md

 ## Prerequisites

 The prerequisites for this guide are quite simple really, you'll need the following:

-1. An Internet Connection;
+1. An Internet Connection.
 2. A computer with macOS or Linux (I'll be using Ubuntu in this guide) installed.
 3. Familiarity with the C programming language.

 ### Optional Prerequisites